The World Intellectual Property Organization (WIPO) divides trademarks into 45 internationally recognized classes.

 There are thousands of registered trademarks, and companies submit new trademark applications every day.
 As a practical matter, the different classes allow more than one company to use the same name, as long as they are not in the same class.

 For example, the name “Thrifty” can refer to a rental car company or a grocery store.
-Both names can be trademarked because they aren’t in the same industry or class, and therefore won’t be in competition with each other.
+Both names can be trademarked because they don’t fall in the same industry or class, and therefore won’t be in competition with each other.

 When you apply for a trademark, you’ll be required to specify which class or classes your company belongs in.
 You’ll be asked to describe your company’s product or service to be sure you are filing in the right class.

-Class 3 trademarks include all perfumes and colognes.
+At its most basic, Class 3 protects all marks relating to perfumes and colognes.
 This includes:

 - Room fragrances